Ménière’s Disease Physiotherapy

 How long can a Ménière’s disease attack last?

-Episodes commonly last from about 20 minutes to several hours.
-Some people recover quickly afterwards, while others feel tired or unsteady for longer.
+A Ménière’s disease vertigo attack commonly lasts from about 20 minutes to several hours.
+Some people recover quickly afterwards, while others feel tired, foggy, or unsteady for longer.

 Is Ménière’s disease the same as vertigo?

 No. Vertigo is a symptom.
-Ménière’s disease is one possible cause of vertigo, but dizziness and spinning can also occur with BPPV, vestibular migraine, and other vestibular conditions.
+Ménière’s disease is one possible cause of vertigo.
+BPPV, vestibular migraine, vestibular neuritis, PPPD, and other health problems can also cause dizziness or spinning sensations.

 Can Ménière’s disease affect hearing?